 To meet your online teaching needs during remote instruction there are a variety of technologies available to NYUAD Faculty and Instructors.
-The Academic Technology team and Library have created the Academic Technology Support Fund and you can learn more and apply specific needs such as a microphone here.
+The Academic Technology team and Library have created the Academic Technology Support Fund and visit the Initiatives page, where you can learn more and apply specific needs such as a microphone.

 19 Washington Square North is a gateway for scholarly and institutional connectivity between NYU's Abu Dhabi and New York campuses.
-Each year there are calls for applications for collaborations between NYUNY and NYUAD standing faculty, with a focus on utilizing the space in our building on Washington Square for activities that enrich our academic community.
+Each year there are calls for applications for collaborations between NYU New York and NYUAD standing faculty, with a focus on utilizing the space in our building on Washington Square for activities that enrich our academic community.

 Grants for Publication Support